Guide: Your Optimal Free Prize Request in 2026

 Identifying the Right Partners and Potential Sponsors

 On Monday morning, you have two hours before the project meeting.
 One person suggests contacting “a bit of everyone.”
-This is often the start of a prospecting effort that scatters, wears out the team, and produces little.
+This is often the start of a prospecting effort that scatters, tires the team, and produces little.
 In a company, the right reflex is to start with partners who already have a clear interest in being associated with your internal operation.

 A young man wearing a green beanie works on a computer displaying a complex network of points.

 The sorting is less about the size of the brand than about the quality of the link.
-For a staff game, a QVCT week, a sales challenge, or an internal ceremony, the best partners are often those who immediately see the B2B benefit.
-Access to an identified employee population, association with a positive moment, visibility on specific internal channels, the possibility of employer co-branding.
+For an employee game, a QVCT week, a sales challenge, or an internal ceremony, the best partners are often those who immediately see the B2B benefit.
+Access to an identified employee population, association with a positive moment, visibility on specific internal channels, possibility of employer co-branding.
 This framework changes everything.
 You are not looking for a donation.
 You are looking for a partner coherent with your audience.

 Starting with Partners Already Active Around the Company